A differential-geometric analysis of the Bergman representative map

 \section{Abstract}

 We show that the exponential map of the Bochner connection on the restricted holomorphic tangent bundle of a complex manifold admitting the positive-definite Bergman metric coincides with the inverse of Bergman's representative map.
-We also present a generalization of the Lu theorem, as an application.
+We also present a generalization of Lu Qi Keng's theorem, as an application.